seifhassine/REasy-Wiki/REasy-GUI/Fluffy-Mod-Manager.md

 # Fluffy Mod Manager Export

-REasy can package a project directly into a ZIP suitable for use with **Fluffy Mod Manager**.
+REasy can package a project directly into a ZIP or PAK suitable for use with **Fluffy Mod Manager**.

 <p align="left">
   <img src="../media/REEasy_Project_Browser_Export_Fluffy_Options.jpg">